mjparrott/FauxRacket/README.md

 Compile the REPL with "make" and the resulting program (Repl)

+To run a program from a file, run "./Repl filename"

-To run the tests, run "make tests" and then run "./RunTests.sh" inside the testing directory.
+To run the tests, run "make" and then run "./RunTests.sh" while inside the main directory.

 Acknowledgements
 ================